ciencialatitud0/EPIC_3/EPIC_3/info/programme.md

 El artículo presenta un enfoque innovador para abordar los desafíos de eficiencia en el transporte urbano de Loja.
 Mediante la aplicación de minería de datos, aprendizaje automático y visualización de datos, se analiza un dataset con información sobre buses y tiempos de llegada.
 Los resultados revelaron patrones clave, horarios de mayor demanda y posibles retrasos en las paradas, lo que permitirá optimizar la programación de buses, reducir tiempos de espera y mejorar la eficiencia del transporte.
 Además, el estudio identificó rutas congestionadas, lo que permitirá implementar mejoras adicionales para abordar problemas de tráfico.
 Este proyecto ha sido valioso al proporcionar información crucial para ofrecer un servicio de transporte más confiable y eficiente, lo que aumentará la satisfacción de los usuarios y mejorará la calidad general del transporte urbano en Loja.
 En resumen, este enfoque resalta la importancia de la minería de datos en la toma de decisiones estratégicas para el mejoramiento del transporte urbano.

-**- Miguel Agama, Universidad Nacional Mayor de San Marcos (Perú) - The comparison of Newtonian orbits with Schwarzschild orbits around massive objects like the Sun**
-**Abstract:**
-Due to the shortcomings of Newton's theory of universal gravitation, when explaining the disturbances in the orbits of planets like Mercury, a study of orbits is carried out based on the curvature of space-time under the Schwarzschild metric.
-Under simulations in Python with data such as mass, eccentricity and period for each planet, the pros and cons of each theory can be compared.

 **- Lizbeth Lara, Yachay Tech - Star Formation Rates and Dust Masses of resolved regions for The nearby Galaxy NGC3938 with H alpha maps and TolTEC Simulations**
 **Abstract:**
 The TolTEC camera is installed on the Large Millimeter Telescope.
 While waiting to start making the first observations, we have simulations of the observations that are planned to be made.
 These are simulated by TolTEC - Mexico and Liverpool Telescope - Spain.
 In this work, we will start from these simulated observations to perform their treatment, photometry and later analyze them.
 The observations to be used correspond to the nearby spiral galaxy NGC 3938 where it is expected to detect and measure cold dust as a tracer of star-forming gas.
 The objective of this work is to measure star formation rates, flux intensity for the different star forming groups in the nearby galaxy; to derive the physical properties of the clumps in the nearby galaxy, such as dust mass, gas mass and dust emission temperature by spectral energy distribution (SED) fits.
 In addition to presenting the finding of the ratio of star formation rates versus dust mass for regions resolved in H alpha and TolTEC maps for 1.1mm, 1.4mm, and 2.0mm.